 You don't need to have one and only one PQL definition.
 You can further segment into levels of product intent via multiple definitions.
 In the beginning, we generally recommend starting with one PQL definition.
 Once you've mastered that, you can add more definitions.

 While product usage is a powerful indicator of intent, usage alone doesn't make someone a PQL.
 Your PQL definition needs to combine both intent and fit to ensure you're talking to the right leads.

 - Intent → are they going to use our product?

 - Fit → are they the right buyer/persona for our product?

-To figure out Fit, companies often leverage firmographic data (eg role, industry, company size, etc) from providers like Clearbit, Zoominfo, PeopleDataLabs.
-Using data providers to enrich your signups will give you insight into things like:
+To figure out Fit, companies often leverage firmographic data (e.g., role, industry, company size, annual revenue, etc.) from providers like Clearbit, Zoominfo, or PeopleDataLabs.
+Using data providers to enrich your signups will give you deeper insights.
+For example:

 - Industry → Is this company in the right industry?

 - Funding → Do they have enough funding such that they'd be willing to pay?